 Sound Transit has a rich history of providing service to highly attended events around the region.
 Sounder has provided special event service for many years to select Seahawks, Sounders FC, and Mariners games in downtown Seattle, in addition to special event service to select weekends of the Washington State Fair in Puyallup.
 Tacoma Link has been providing extended service to concerts and special events in the Tacoma Dome with anticipated high attendance for many years as well.
 ST Express operates additional trips after major special events and after Seahawks, Sounders FC, and Mariners games in downtown Seattle.
 Link light rail has been serving games and concerts in downtown Seattle since its opening, with the International District/Chinatown and Stadium stations providing easy walking access to the Stadium District.
-Sound Transit has operated special service Link trains after games or concerts in the Stadium District since Link's inception.
-With the extension of Link service to the University of Washington, Sound Transit has provided additional service for University of Washington football games to meet increased demand for Link service.
+Sound Transit has operated special service to the University of Washington, Sound Transit has provided additional service for University of Washington football games to meet increased demand for Link service.